Life isn’t always straight forward. A bit of a cliche I know, but it’s so true!

 My Specialists, in an effort to be encouraging, share test results with me and often say;

 When Good News Is Bad News

-I explain while it is good I don’t have a blood cancer, tongue cancer or some other disease that has been suspected along the way, being told I have a rare bone disease or a rare tongue tumour, is not great.
+I explain while it is good I don’t have a blood cancer (although they are not 100% sure about that), tongue cancer or some other disease that has been suspected along the way, being told I have a rare bone disease or a rare tongue tumour, is not great.

-Being told it’s something without a name and is likely a genetic deformity, an idiopathic disease with an unknown prognosis, is actually worse than being told I have something known by the medical profession.
+Being told it’s likely a genetic deformity, an idiopathic disease with an unknown prognosis, is actually worse than being told I have something known by the medical profession.